sneakysneak/docs/pages/embedding/notifications.md

 tags: [embedding]
 ---

-Cyclr sends notification emails to account administrators when there is an issue with an accounts cycles.
-You can instead get notifications posted to a webhook.
+Cyclr is able to send notification emails to account administrators when there is an issue with an account's cycles, or to call a webhook, perhaps to alert another system.

+This can be set up in your Cyclr Console by going to the **Settings** menu in the top right then **Integration Settings**.

+There are 3 options:

+* Enable User Notification Emails
+* Enable Notification Webhook
+* Notification Webhook URL (shown when Enable Notification Webhook is ticked)

-**Example Notification**
+**Example Webhook Notification**

     {
       "accountId": "00000000-0000-0000-0000-000000000000",